changetocoding/CSharpJames/Lesson02-Generics.md

 OK last no was - 07900001234
 ```

-5. You are only allowed to store the telephone number as a long as a string would be too big
+5. You are only allowed to store the telephone number a number type as a string would be too big

 These restrictions might cause a name/number pair to accidentally override another but this is acceptable